artainmo/DevOps/cloud/README.md

 Different types of cloud computing exist.
 Infrastructure as a service (IaaS) provides the hardware only, thus you can install your own OS and other programs on it.
 Platform as a service (PaaS) also provides the DevOps so the client is only responsible for the data and applications/code.
 Lastly, software as a service (SaaS) is a complete product that is run and managed by the service provider.<br>
 ![Screen Shot 2024-05-14 at 11 29 32](https://github.com/artainmo/DevOps/assets/53705599/73284c98-a2b2-4fd0-a10f-4f67f48d50b9)<br>
 'Amazon EC2' is an AWS service example of IaaS.
 'Elastic Beanstalk' is an AWS service example of PaaS.
 Heroku is another service that provides PaaS.
-Many AWS services are SaaS, for example Rekognition for machine-learning provides a pre-trained model.
+Many AWS services are SaaS, for example Rekognition for machine-learning (ML) provides a pre-trained model.

 ### AWS cloud overview
 In 2002 the cloud at amazon was internally launched.
 In 2003 they had the idea of sharing with others and in 2004 they launched their cloud publicly.<br>